Advertisement

 Let’s Talk About Trans Fats!
 And Why They Need to Go!

+Did you know that the very foods you eat daily may contain harmful chemicals silently increasing your risk of heart attack or stroke?
 Industrially-produced trans fats—often lurking in packaged and processed foods— are among the dangerous ingredients in our diets today.
-As the December 2025 deadline for eliminating these harmful fats from our food supply in the Caribbean approaches, the Healthy Caribbean Coalition (HCC), with the support of Resolve to Save Lives and partners 1 has launched the campaign titled “Let’s Talk About Trans Fats!
+As the December 2025 deadline for eliminating these harmful fats from our food supply in the Caribbean approaches, the Healthy Caribbean Coalition (HCC), with the support of Resolve to Save Lives and partners[1], is pleased to launch the campaign titled “Let’s Talk About Trans Fats!
 And Why They Need to Go!” on September 30th, 2024.
 The campaign is part of a larger regional movement to ban industrially-produced trans fats from the food supply, which has proven to be cost-effective in protecting lives and reducing the burden of non-communicable diseases (NCDs) across the Caribbean.
 Eliminating trans fat reduces health care costs by preventing heart attacks, which require costly care.

 This campaign comes on the heels of Caribbean Wellness Day, celebrated annually in September, under the theme “Power Through Collective Action: Good Health is Our Right.”
 This theme emphasises the importance of collective efforts to address NCDs and safeguard public health, reinforcing the fundamental right to health for all individuals.